Sheb Wooley: Music career

-At the age of 15, with a talent for music, Wooley formed a band called the "Plainview Melody Boys", that periodically performed on radio at station KASA in Elk City, Oklahoma.
+At the age of 15, the musically talented Wooley formed a band called the "Plainview Melody Boys", that periodically performed on radio at station KASA in Elk City, Oklahoma.
 He started his recording career in 1945.
 His music encompassed Western swing, country, hillbilly, rock and roll, pop and novelty songs.
 At the start of the 1950s, Wooley began fusing Western swing with rhythm and blues, but later in his career, his music shifted to the more commercial Nashville sound.

 In 1958, Wooley earned considerable fame with his hit rock-and-roll comedy single, "The Purple People Eater", using tape manipulation inspired by the David Seville single "Witch Doctor".
 In the United Kingdom, he enjoyed a minor hit with the comedy single "Luke the Spook" on the flip side of "My Only Treasure", a ballad in the country and western tradition.
-Wooley also had a string of country hits, with his "That's My Pa" reaching number one of Billboard's Hot C&W Sides chart in March 1962.
+Wooley also had a string of country hits, with his "That's My Pa" reaching number one of Billboard's Hot Country Songs chart in March 1962.
 That same year, Wooley intended to record the song "Don't Go Near the Indians", but he was delayed by an acting job.
-Meanwhile, Rex Allen recorded the song, and it was a hit.
-Wooley, however, did the sequel to the song, "Don't Go Near the Eskimos", about a boy in Alaska named Ben Colder (had never "been colder").
-This sequel was so successful that Wooley continued using the name Ben Colder, with one of his later recordings being "Shaky Breaky Car" (which parodied the song "Achy Breaky Heart").
+Rex Allen beat him to it, and scored a hit.
+Wooley, however, did a sequel, "Don't Go Near the Eskimos", about a boy in Alaska named Ben Colder (who had never "been colder").
+It was so successful that Wooley continued using the name Ben Colder, recording a parody of the hit "Achy Breaky Heart" with "Shaky Breaky Car".
 In December 1963, his single "Hootenanny Hoot" became a top-10 hit in Australia; in 1967 his song "The Love-in" (1967) was recognized as an acerbic commentary on the 1960s' counterculture.

-In the late 1960s and early 1970s, Wooley became a regular on the television series Hee Haw and wrote the theme song for that long-running series.
-On Hee Haw, he often appeared as the character Ben Colder, playing him as a drunken country songwriter.
-Outside of Hee Haw, Wooley released music and performed as Ben Colder, although he still sang under his own name, as well.
+In the late 1960s, Wooley wrote the theme song for the television series Hee Haw, and became a regular on that long-running series in the 1970s.
+He often appeared as the character Ben Colder, portrayed as a drunken country songwriter.
+Wooley also released music and performed both as himself and as Ben Colder.

+Wooley's parody of the Tammy Wynette song "D.I.V.O.R.C.E." became an international hit when Billy Connolly covered it in 1975.

 Wooley continued to tour internationally and make personal concert appearances until his death in 2003.
 Wooley recorded his last written song just four days before he died.